That’s right, case studies have actual magic powers.

 - Followed your advice.

-What makes the best case study?
+What makes a compelling case study?

 More than that, they tell an interesting story that will keep your audience engaged.